apache/incubator-kie-tools/README.md

 The Trusty Service aims at collecting tracing information by one or more Kogito runtime services and provides analytical capabilities on top of the collected data.
 The Trusty Service depends on a running Infinispan or Redis Server.
-The Persistence service can be switched by using its corresponding image
+The Trusty service can be switched by using its corresponding image

 - Infinispan: quay.io/kiegroup/kogito-trusty-infinispan
     [image.yaml](kogito-trusty-infinispan-overrides.yaml)